Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism

-By studying the relation between DW density and anisotropy for antiferromagnetic and ferromagnetic NNN interaction, we can check the related change of quantum phase transition order.
-At the presence of a ferromagnetic NNN interaction shown in Fig. \ref{fig6}(a), the same as no NNN interaction in Fig. \ref{fig4}(a), all the plateaux up to isotropic case are detected.
-In contract to such clear evidence for continuous phase transition, we can find a notable jump for antiferromagnetic NNN interactions.
-To be specific, for $L=\beta=24$ and $J'=h/10=0.02$ (red dots in Fig \ref{fig6}(a)), as $J_x$ decrease from 1, the number of DWs $N_\mathrm{DW}$ changes from 16 to 12, then directly jumps to 0 and skips all the plateaux from $N_\mathrm{DW}=2$ to $10$.
-Thus, in the thermodynamic limit, we expect the existence of a first-order transition point $J_{x,c}$ where DW density jump from a critical value $\rho_c$ to zero for antiferromagnetic NNN interactions.
+The NNN interaction can be tuned from ferromagnetic to antiferromagnetic, and it can strongly change the type of the quantum phase transition reflected by the relation between string density and anisotropy.
+As shown in Fig. \ref{fig6}(a), all the plateaux can be detected at the presence of a ferromagnetic NNN interaction, just like no NNN interaction case in Fig. \ref{fig4}(a).
+However, in contrast to such clear evidence of the continuous phase transition, we can find a notable jump in the antiferromagnetic side.
+To be specific, for $L=\beta=24$ and $J'=h/10=0.02$ (red dots in Fig \ref{fig6}(a)), as $J_x$ decrease from 1, the number of strings $N_\mathrm{QS}$ changes from 16 to 12, then directly jumps to 0 and skips all the plateaux ranging from $N_\mathrm{QS}=2$ to $10$.
+Thus, in the thermodynamic limit, we expect the existence of a first-order transition point $J_{x,c}$ where string density jump from a critical value $\rho_c$ to zero for antiferromagnetic NNN interactions.

 The different types of incommensurate--stripe phase transition indicates that a tricritical point should locate around $J'/J\approx0$.
 Usually, the tricritical point is related to the order parameter field with multi-components, such as coplanar phase \cite{tri_xxz1,tri_xxz2}, or binary Bose mixtures \cite{two-comp}.
 However, here the tricriticality has its topological feature.
-It divides the parameter region where topological sectors of DWs are complete or not.
-Such a feature is similar to the incommensurate phase in high-$T_c$ superconductivity, where the first-order phase transition is probably due to the NNN interactions between electrons \cite{SC_6}.
+It divides the parameter region where topological sectors of strings are complete or not.
+Such a feature is similar to the incommensurate phase in high-$T_c$ superconductivity, where the first-order phase transition is probably due to the NNN interactions between hole domain walls \cite{SC_6}.